Filic03/RNAseq_Pipeline/README.md

 deseq2/: CSV tables with statistically significant Differentially Expressed Genes (DEGs) and related plots (PCA, dispersion).

->[!WAIT]
+>[!WARNING]
 >Running the pipeline on full human datasets requires significant computational resources.
-It is highly recommended to run the command inside a screen or tmux session, and specify an appropriate --max_cpus limit.
+It is highly recommended to check your machine and specify an appropriate --max_cpus limit.